egonelbre/egonelbre.com/content/code/fsm-drawing.md

 tags = ["js", "fsm", "experiment"]
 +++

-<p>Simple finite state machine used to implement a drawing tool.</p>
+Simple finite state machine used to implement a drawing tool.

 <!--more-->